paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 When an ``#include`` directive is encountered a compliant implementation is required to search for and insert into the Translation Unit the content referenced by the payload of the ``#include`` directive.

 The standard does not specify *how* this should be accomplished.
-In CPIP the *how* is achieved by an implementation of an ``cpip.core.IncludeHandler``.
+In CPIP the *how* is achieved by an implementation of an :py:mod:`cpip.core.IncludeHandler`.

 An Aside
 ^^^^^^^^^^^^^^^